dss99911/dss99911.github.io/_posts/obsidian/2023-12-03-Migrating Notes from Evernote to Obsidian Using a Script.md

 ```

 ## Converting ENEX Files to Markdown
+> **Note:**
+> This script has been tested on Mac.
+If you're using a different operating system, you may need to adjust the script for the same purpose.

+(This script has been tested on Mac.
+If you're using a different operating system, you may need to adjust the script for the same purpose.)

 Obsidian uses Markdown, so we need to convert the ENEX files to Markdown.
 For this, we will use another tool available on GitHub called [evernote2md](https://github.com/wormi4ok/evernote2md).